 On her first cruising programme the vessel left from Venice in July 2011 for Israel, Greece and Turkey.

-Nearly 3,000 employees and 7,000 workers were involved in the construction of Costa Favolosa, which was laid down in November 2010.
+Nearly 3,000 employees and 7,000 workers were involved in construction of Costa Favolosa, which began in November 2010.

 The ship is equipped with Wärtsilä 12V46C diesel engines.

-The vessel's interior is finished with fine materials including woods such as mahogany, pearwood and rosewood, and stones such as marble, granite and travertine.
+Its interior is finished with fine materials, including woods such as mahogany, pearwood and rosewood, and stones such as marble, granite and travertine.
 The ceiling of the stern is fitted with Swarovski crystals and the Club Restaurant is decorated with Murano glass.

 The vessel was designed on the Concordia class of Costa Cruises and Carnival Cruise Lines, which are subsidiaries of Carnival Corporation.

 Favolosa is capable of accommodating 3,780 passengers and 1,068 crew members.
 It has a gross tonnage of 114,500t, a length of 247.7m and a moulded breadth of 35.5m.
 Favolosa was designed to cruise at a maximum speed of 23.2kt.